nityansuman/tensormine/README.md

 ## You have just found TensorHub

-The open source library to help you develop and train models, easy and fast as never before with `TensorFlow 2.0`.
-`TensorHub` is a hub of `building blocks` and `ready to serve models`.

-`TensorHub` is a library of deep learning models and neural lego blocks designed to make deep learning more accessible and accelerate ML research.
+TensorHub is a library built on top of TensorFlow 2.0 designed to provide simple, modular, repeatable abstractions to accelerate machine learning research.
+TensorHub is also designed to be simple to understand, easy to write and quick to change (according to the need of hour!).

+Unlike many frameworks TensorHub is extremely flexible about how to use modules.
+Modules are designed to be self contained and entirely decoupled from one another.
+TensorHub does not ship with a training framework and users are encouraged to build their own or adopt those built by others.
+In future training framework and inference engine would also be part of TensorHub build on top of an already amazing peace of art (heard about ML-Flow!).

 Use `TensorHub` if you need a deep learning library that:
 + **Reproducibility** - Reproduce the results of existing pre-training models (such as Google BERT, XLNet).

-+ **Model modularity** - TensorHub is divided into multiple components: ready-to-serve models, layers, neural-blocks etc. Ample modules are implemented in each component.
-Clear and robust interface allows users to combine modules with as few restrictions as possible.
++ **Modularity** - Clear and robust interface allows users to combine modules with as few restrictions as possible.

 + **Fast** - Our custom utilities and layers are made from the ground up to support pre-existing standard frameworks like TensorFlow and Keras with efficiency in mind.

 + **Prototyping** - Code less build more.
-Apply `TensorHub` to create fast prototypes with the help of pre-cooked models, custom layers and utilities support.
+Apply modular blocks to create fast prototypes with the help of pre-cooked models, custom layers and utilities support.

 + **Platform Independent** - Run your model on CPU, single GPU or using a distributed training strategy on top of TensorFlow 2.0.